rwu-exelixis/python-graph-visualization/docs/source/rendering.rst

 You can provide these either as a percentage of the available space (eg. ``"80%"``), or as an absolute pixel value (eg. ``"800px"``).

+Further you can change the layout of the graph using the ``layout`` parameter, which can be set to one of the following values:
+* ``Layout.FORCE_DIRECTED`` - Nodes are arranged using the Force-Directed algorithm, which simulates physical forces
+* ``Layout.HIERARCHICAL`` - Arranges nodes by the directionality of their relationships, creating a tree-like structure
+* ``Layout.COORDINATE`` - Arranges nodes based on coordinates defined in `x` and `y` properties on each node.

 Another thing of note is the ``max_allowed_nodes`` parameter, which controls the maximum number of nodes that is allowed for the graph to contain in order to be rendered.
 It defaults to 10.000, because rendering a large number of nodes can be slow and unresponsive.